The Best Free Channels on Roku [July 2020]

-Of course, if all you’re using your Roku box for is Netflix or Hulu, you’re really missing out on some of the best apps for the platform.
+Unfortunately, some newer streaming services—most notably HBO Max and NBC’s Peacock—have yet to launch on Roku, but that doesn’t mean you’re limited to just Netflix or Hulu for your streaming entertainment.
 Roku calls its apps channels, calling back to the traditional TV service it’s attempting to take over, and it’s easy to find some fantastic free channels for your device.
-Let’s take a look at our favorite free Roku channels for January 2020, and make sure to let us know in the comments your favorite Roku channels for streaming all things entertainment.
+Let’s take a look at our favorite free Roku channels for July 2020, and make sure to let us know in the comments your favorite Roku channels for streaming all things entertainment.

 The CW is where you go to catch some of the latest shows on TV.
 Known for some of the best shows around, The CW specializes in superhero series such as Supergirl, The Flash, Arrow, Legends of Tomorrow and more.
 Other shows like The Originals and iZombie also feature highly.